When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 If a maternity session is on your to-do list and you haven’t booked it yet, this could be a good time to plan it as well.

-For maternity photos, I typically recommend that the session take place when you’re around 28–32 weeks pregnant.
-Around this time, many women still have more energy and are usually able to move around more comfortably, while their belly is clearly showing.
+For maternity photos, I typically recommend scheduling the session when you’re around 28–32 weeks pregnant.
+Around this time, many women still have more energy and are usually able to move around more comfortably.

 Some photographers offer maternity and newborn packages for convenience and some savings.
 You don’t need a package to plan both, but it can be helpful to know it’s an option while you’re making decisions.